 There are several categories that shock can be classified into depending on the underlying cause.
 Knowing the different types can help identify potential triggers and address them effectively:

-Hypovolemic Shock: This is the most common type and occurs due to significant loss of blood volume from bleeding (external or internal), severe burns, vomiting, diarrhea, etc. The reduced blood volume limits the circulating fluid to vital organs.
+Hypovolemic Shock: This is the most common type of shock and occurs due to significant loss of blood volume from bleeding (external or internal), severe burns, vomiting, diarrhea, etc. The reduced blood volume limits the circulating fluid to vital organs.

 Septic Shock: Triggered by a severe infection (sepsis) in the body that overwhelms the circulatory system.
 Toxins released due to infection cause blood pressure to drop dramatically.